Croatia set to enter euro, borderless Europe club

 Croatia's entry into the Schengen borderless area will also provide a boost to the Adriatic nation's key tourism industry, which accounts for 20 percent of its GDP.

-The long queues at the 73 land border crossings with fellow EU members Slovenia and Hungary will become history.
+Previously long queues at the 73 land border crossings with Slovenia and Hungary will become history.

 Border checks will only end on March 26 at airports due to technical issues.